tdbe/tdbe.github.io/about.md

 Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
 * Chaotic-pensive computer scientist.
-* Amazing visual designer who's mediocre at drawing.
+* Amazing designer who's mediocre at drawing.
-* Fake game director.
+* Game director depending on the mood.
-* Business-aware enough for the base rules and principles but impatient about it.
+* Business-principles-aware but impatiently so.
-* Feelings-fueled storyteller.
+* 50-50 facts and feelings fueled storyteller.
-* My DnD character has a ton of charisma in short and very specific circumstances.
+* My DnD character has a ton of charisma in short and specific circumstances.
 * Can totally visualize n-dimensional space, and comfortably deal with complexity.
 * Confidence comes from base principles understanding, and doing.
-Not from surface level faking.
+Not from surface level pretending.
 * Half hotblooded, half coldblooded anime protagonist.
-* Would-be anarchistic CEO of something small.
+* Would-be CEO of something small and wisely disruptive.
-* Hyper awareness - is just another way to say you get overwhelmed in social situations.
+* Having hyper awareness. - is just another way to say you get overwhelmed in social situations.
 * Protopian futures lover; also pessimist futurist - those are the true optimists.

 Check [my portfolio](http://www.deferredreality.com) for some projects and game-y things.